joryleech/joryleech.github.io/essays/FIJavaScript.md

 I began my foray into Javascript by brushing up on the basics using [FreeCodeCamp](https://www.freecodecamp.com/), a website that teaches Javascript in tiny little bite size lessons.
 After completing several hundred lessons, I feel as if my assessment of Javascript has come to a steady state.

 Javascript is incredibly versatile to a fault.
 The most notable feature is the ability to change what data type each variable corresponds to.
-I, as well as many others, would consider this to be neat but ultimately detrimental, thats why I intend to keep data types static for the rest of my time using Javascript.
+I, as well as many others, would consider this to be neat but ultimately detrimental, that's why I intend to keep data types static for the rest of my time using Javascript.
 This translates over to arrays which strike me closer to JSON or some data storage language rather than an actual programming language.
 While the lack of restriction can be a benefit, it personally makes it hard to tell the function of an array just by looking at it.

-I wasn't fond of the way object oriented programming was implemented into javascript at first but the more i played with it the more it felt reminiscent of C. I don't want to say it is limited, as structs are in C, but rather the array like structure has a similiar feel.
-One thing I found dissapointing was a distinct lack of inheritance.
+I wasn't fond of the way object oriented programming was implemented into javascript at first but the more i played with it the more it felt reminiscent of C. I don't want to say it is limited, as structs are in C, but rather the array like structure has a similar feel.
+One thing I found disappointing was a distinct lack of inheritance.
 I also question the usefulness of private variables in a setting like this.

-One small feature I truly enjoyed, although I question its usability and speed, is the ability to use words or strings as variable names which are interchangable with array positions.
+One small feature I truly enjoyed, although I question its usability and speed, is the ability to use words or strings as variable names which are interchangeable with array positions.
 This made it incredibly easy to find properties.
-This could also situationally be used to translate into certain programs almost as spoken, like contacts.
-It is a shame that largr datasets are probably not usable in Javascript.
+This could also situational be used to translate into certain programs almost as spoken, like contacts.
+It is a shame that larger data sets are probably not usable in Javascript.

 ## Euler Problems